ShawnZCode/CTC_Reporting_API/README.md

 The API core implements minor throttling to be kind to the CTC API

-- self throttling is recommended when tapping into any publicly available so you don't invoke throttling from the provider's side.
+- self throttling is recommended when tapping into any publicly available so you don't invoke further throttling from the provider's side.
-- If you hammer a public API , expect to be throttled at some point in the future
+- If you hammer a public API, expect to be throttled at some point in the future

 ## Json File Pull

 The Json files can be quite large and take up quite a lot of disk space if the file properties are included in the data pull It is recommended that you begin with a limited data fetch `(controlled from the APICore_Connection\Settings)` to see how large your early file-set may be
-The most effective limitation is to disable `includeTypeParameters` within `scopes:CMS:Content:optionalSwitches` Most pulls of files will take an hour or more for an established company using HIVE CMS for a year+
+The most effective limitation is to disable `includeTypeParameters` within `scopes:CMS:Content:optionalSwitches` Most pulls of files will take an hour or more for an established company using the CMS and/or PAL for a year+

 ## SQL Server Connection

-The connection to SQL server is the most efficient data storage option long term, as the refreshing can be done using a comparison to existing data
+The connection to your internal SQL server is the most efficient data storage option long term, as the refreshing can be done using a comparison to existing data
-### Section Currently Incomplete
+### Section Currently Under Development
+- The preliminary samples will support either Microsoft SQL Server (inc. SQLexpress) or PostgreSQL
+  - Can this reference <NameMyDatabase>?
+Certainly, the benefit of Python is that you can develop any connectivity you'd like.
+- Benefits of SQL
   - Only the delta needs to be retrieved, speeding refreshes for the deeper data
   - Additional convenience is this code can be run in the background to refresh the database leaving the BI tool free to use throughout the refresh
   - BI data and relationships can be read directly `<Direct Query>` from the SQL server, saving time in managing the BI data structure
   - Python also can get all of the deep data by ID in a single pull, and then selectively store it in the database structure efficiently
     - most BI tools require multiple recursions and repeat data fetches, extending the fetch time and the load on the Official CTC API